4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier

 If they accidentally grab your hand or arm, you could unintentionally get hurt while they’re panicking.

-Instead of trying to continue with the care task, stop and use the next steps to help them to calm down.
+Instead of continuing with the care task, stop and use the next steps to help them calm down.

 2. Get to the safe and reassuring hand position

-Using the hand over hand method is the safest position to use when someone is panicking.
-From this position, they won’t be able to grab you easily and you’ll be able to pump their palm to add pressure in the hand to help calm them – it’s a natural human response.
+Using the hand-over-hand method is the safest approach when someone is panicking.
+From this position, they won’t be able to grab you easily, and you’ll be able to pump their palm to add pressure in the hand to help calm them – it’s a natural human response.

-You may want to try backing off from the task and offering your hand so they’ll have a chance to take it.
+You may want to back off from the task and offer your hand so they’ll have a chance to take it.

-If you know that they tend to grip with their fingertips or nails, use Teepa’s tip to wear a glove and/or hold a washcloth to cushion your hand (1 min 48 sec in video).
+If you know that they tend to grip with their fingertips or nails, use Teepa’s tip to wear a glove and/or hold a washcloth to cushion your hand.
 You’ll still be able to do the hand pump, won’t get hurt, and can keep calm more easily.

 3. Gradually lower your voice and slow down to calm the situation